lastralab/ABISSMAL/README.md

 <h2>Installation</h2>

+1. Run `sudo apt-get install git`
-1. Clone this repository.
+2. Clone this repository.
-2. From root directory `/path/to/ParentalCareTracking/` run:
+3. From root directory `/path/to/ParentalCareTracking/` run:

    1. `sudo run_install.sh`
    2. Enter your password (we recommend to set a password for your raspberry pi)